joaooleitaoo10/LAPR2-VaxCare/README.md

 It was my second project using OOP, although this time I acctually learned much more about OOP before and during the project development, which allowed me and my team to develop the whole application with the best practices.

-All information about the project (statement and requirements) are available on the repository.
+All information about the project (project description and requirements) are available on the repository.